 He recognizes the cost of these diseases, both psychologically and financially.
 “If you can set back Alzheimer’s disease a couple of years, maybe 5 or 10 years, that’s really great.
 Even if we are not at a place to cure the disease, we are developing the tool that will more accurately identify the disease’s status,” Agbas said.

 Agbas’ success may be attributable to his upbringing and his exceptional approach to science and research.
 He was born and raised in the eastern part of Turkey and was the first of his family to attend college.
-His mother encouraged his education but also gave him a natural curiosity at home.
+His mother encouraged his education and gave him a natural curiosity at home.
 “I should give her great credit.
 She showed me two things early: how to make a two-color tea and how to observe the ants,” Agbas recalled.
 As a teacher, he believes that being a good example is as important as any lesson.
 He lives his science life like a newly minted PhD, hungry for research.
-He has an urge to be in the lab with his students and fuel their excitement and encourages them to interpret the data and explain it in their own way.
-“I spend the majority of my weekend days in the lab, making sure things are working well and coming up with new ways of looking at things.
-This keeps me feeling young, curious and energetic.
+He has the urge to be in the lab with his students and fuel their excitement and encourages them to interpret the data and explain it in their own way.
+“I spend most of my weekend days in the lab, making sure things are working well and coming up with new ways of looking at things.
+This keeps me feeling young, curious, and energetic.
 This is a way of life, not really a job, it’s my way of life,” Agbas said.
 His lifestyle has the potential to change outcomes for neurodegenerative disease patients and their families.

 For Agbas, identifying and providing the tools is the goal.
 With early detection, active tracking of disease development, and the opportunity for early-stage research, there may be improved treatments and a prospect for a cure for both Alzheimer’s disease and ALS.